Laci Kay Somers Shows Off Booty In A Thong & Addresses The Haters

 “Shutt up who can hate you?!
 Hate those eyes!!” wondered a supporter.

-In addition, Laci posed another update on January 9 that focused on her booty yet again.
-This time, she posed in an eye-catching black lingerie set and stood in a doorway with her back angled towards the camera.
+In addition, Laci posted another update on January 9 that focused on her booty yet again.
+That time, she posed in an eye-catching black lingerie set and stood in a doorway with her back angled towards the camera.
 Her ensemble included a bra and a small thong with dual straps on the sides.
-She wore her hair in a slick high ponytail and played with a strand with one hand and held onto the door frame with the other hand.
+She wore her locks in a slick high ponytail and played with a strand of hair with one hand.